Bogovs/Password-Manager/README.md

 # Password-Manager
-Password manager with GUI
-You can store the name of the website, login and password You can see the list of your encrypted passwords
-All info stored in database (sqlite)
+Password manager with GUI.
+You can store the name of the website, login and password.
+You can see the list of your encrypted passwords.
+All info stored in database (sqlite).
+Passwords are incrypted.
-Passwords are incrypted
 Also there is a login window, so no one will enter the program.

 At the first run you should create app password by entering it twice (first- creating database and writing your password. secod- enter to the program)